ConstroMat

 That's the GRN.

 A Goods Receipt Note is the buyer's formal acknowledgment that the materials have been received, inspected, and accepted.
-In construction procurement, where you're dealing with bulk materials like sand, steel, and cement, the GRN is your evidence that what was ordered is what was delivered.

 Why GRN Matters for GST Compliance